 Juicing fresh fruits and even vegetables is a tasty, efficient way to get a dose of thirst-quenching nutrition, but most fresh fruit juices are highly perishable.
 Plan to use them within a few days and let your nose guide you.
 If a juice smells bad, it probably is bad.

-The length of time you can preserve fresh, homemade juice depends on the type of juice you're storing.
-Fresh-squeezed orange juice should be used within two to three days, while fresh-pressed apple cider can be safely stored for up to 10 days.
-Err on the side of caution and use most homemade juices within two or three days.
+Whether you're making fresh orange or carrot-kale juice, err on the side of caution and use homemade juices within 24 hours.
 Some juices, such as orange juice, may separate during storage.
 Shake the juice to restore it.
 All fresh, homemade juices must be refrigerated at 40 degrees Fahrenheit to keep them safe and fresh.

 Keeping It Safe

 Occasionally, fresh juices may contain food pathogens, such as the E. coli or salmonella bacteria.
 Even a microscopic amount of these pathogens can cause serious illness or even death, particularly among young children, the elderly and those with compromised immune systems.
 Use only fresh, unblemished fruit and wash it well before juicing it.
 Cut out any soft or bruised areas, which tend to spoil quickly.
 If young children, the elderly or others at risk for serious foodborne illness will drink the juice, heat it first to 160 F to pasteurize it and kill any bacteria.
 Refrigerate homemade juice promptly.

 Refrigerating homemade juice and using it promptly is the best guarantee of freshness, but you can gauge the quality of the juice just by using your senses.
 As juice begins to spoil, it takes on a sour odor and taste.
 Discard any juice that smells or tastes like alcohol, yeast or mold.
 If you see mold, discard the juice, as well.